-We generally fall into the second camp, preferring to grow a wide diversity of plants in our garden.
+We generally fall into the “wide diversity” camp, preferring to grow a large number of plants in our garden.
 Every plant we grow is an opportunity to learn and potentially experiment with.

 In this post, we’ll attempt to help you determine the things you might want to grow, the factors that go into variety selection and we also offer criteria for figuring out what might be best to grow.

 Get To Know Your Area & Growing Season

 It’s important to understand your growing area and what does well in your particular area.

 Your climate has a lot to do with what you can successfully grow, as well as what you can’t.
 We like to call this process “growing with a mind for your climate.”